 Exceptions:

+Each School Resource Officer (SRO) shall be armed with a firearm, notwithstanding any provision of local board policy, local school council policy, or memorandum of agreement.2

 An exception may be made for students participating in an authorized curricular or extracurricular activity or team involving the use of firearms and to those persons listed in KRS 527.070.

 Law enforcement officials, including peace officers and police as provided in KRS 527.070 and KRS 527.020, are authorized to bring weapons onto school property in performance of their duties.